sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * Learning how to contribute new code to Sage.
  * (added by wstein): Work on my free open Sage book: http://wstein.org/books/sagebook/

+ * Documentation and stability of implementation for using Sage in Windows -> difficulty of transferring files between Windows and virtual machine?
+   -> people: J. Perry, Jane, (Karl-Dieter), Jason, Rob, William

 = Previous Sage Education Days =

  * [[education1|Sage Education Day 1 (December 5, 2009)]]